nubenetes/awesome-kubernetes/docs/serverless.md

 ### Knative
 * [knative.dev](https://knative.dev/)
+* [kn: knative client](https://github.com/knative/client) Knative developer experience, docs, reference Knative CLI implementation.
+The Knative client kn is your door to the Knative world.
+It allows you to create Knative resources interactively from the command line or from within Shell scripts.
 * [redhat.com: What is knative?](https://www.redhat.com/en/topics/microservices/what-is-knative)
 * [datacenterknowledge.com: Explaining Knative, the Project to Liberate Serverless from Cloud Giants](https://www.datacenterknowledge.com/open-source/explaining-knative-project-liberate-serverless-cloud-giants)